AneezHussain/NPMxAuthentikxCloudflare/README.md

-# NPMxAuthentikxCloudflare

-# 🔐 Authentik + Nginx Proxy Manager + Cloudflare Automation Script
+# Authentik + Nginx Proxy Manager + Cloudflare Automation Script

 This Bash script automates the full setup of a **secure, authenticated reverse proxy** using: